Sea of Islands

 Sea of Islands brings together knowledge holders, scholars, and artists from across the Pacific with Western scholars working with Pacific collections - as well as members of diasporic Oceanic communities - to share the stories and journeys of the objects that comprise Canada's largest Oceanic collection, housed at The Museum of Anthropology at UBC.

-Today, museums acknowledge they live with a legacy of a different time that situates their collections in a difficult and contested past.
-Author Carol E. Mayer's text draws on her decades of research and outreach centered around the complex intersections between museum collections, contemporary art practices and different knowledge systems.
-The result is an exploration of MOA's Oceanic collection's objects - old and new - alongside stories and journeys of those objects as shared by knowledge holders, scholars, and artists from across the Pacific.
-The text considers how these items continue to articulate systems of meaning and engender new relationships, and is illustrated with stunning photographs of the collection, and field photographs from Oceanic communities.
+Presented alongside more than 250 photographs of individual objects contextualized by historic and contemporary images from Oceanic communities, Carol E. Mayer's text draws on her decades of research and outreach centred around the complex intersections between museum collections, contemporary art practices, and different knowledge systems.
+The result is a lively and accessible exploration of how these objects - old and new - continue to articulate systems of meaning and engender new relationships.

 About the authors